Medical Practice Builds Profitability Post COVID-19

 - 22 on team.

 Actions Taken: 2019 consolidated team and fired to maintain culture.
 Reducing from 22 to 12.
-Pandemic (2020) necessitated an addition reduction to 8.
+Pandemic (2020) necessitated an additional reduction to 8.

 Hired multiple outsourced operational resources (administrative, financial (accounting): Was unsuccessful.